thisgeekza/docker-punjab/README.md

 # Punjab Docker Container
 This is a basic docker container for the Punjab BOSH connection manager.

+## How to use
+Clone the github repository `git clone https://github.com/thisgeekza/docker-punjab.git` Pull the docker image via `sudo docker pull thisgeek/punjab`.

 ## Configuration
 The container can be configured via the `run` script.
 At the top of the file, several variables are specified, but only two are really necessary.